 Moving around and being physically active are important for our physical and mental health.
 To stay healthy, people should be physically active at least 150 minutes each week.

 There are many options to move our bodies indoors (e.g., doing chores, exercise to a video, walking the stairs) and outdoors (e.g., walking, cycling).

-Due to public health measures during the pandemic, typical activities might have changed for the person you support.
-Exercise classes have been cancelled, group activities have been restricted, and people might have experienced an overall anxiety to go outside.
-One of the risks of being indoors more is an increasingly sedentary lifestyle, potentially leading to health problems.
+One of the risks is a sedentary lifestyle, potentially leading to health problems.
 If someone does not get enough physical activity, this is something to discuss with the doctor.